-What is Drupal and its Benefits?
+What is Drupal and Its Benefits?

-It is a popular open-source CMS with a market share of 1.7%, as per the latest W3Techs content management statistics.
+It is a popular open-source CMS with a 1% market share, according to the latest W3Techs CMS market share statistics.
 Drupal empowers website developers and administrators to create different websites for large enterprise-level companies.
-Some of its benefits include:

-• Extensive Customization and Security: Drupal offers vast modules, themes, and templates, allowing users to tailor websites to their specific needs.
+- Extensive Customization and Security: Drupal offers vast modules, themes, and templates, allowing users to tailor websites to their specific needs.
 It also offers strong security measures and regular updates, making it a trusted choice for websites that prioritize data protection.

-• Content Workflow and Multilingual Capabilities: Drupal provides robust content workflow and permission management, making it suitable for multi-user collaboration.
+- Content Workflow and Multilingual Capabilities: Drupal provides robust content workflow and permission management, making it suitable for multi-user collaboration.
 It also supports multilingual content management, making it ideal for websites targeting a global audience.

-• Community Support: With a large and active community, Drupal enjoys continuous development, extensive documentation, and readily available support.
+- Community Support: With a large and active community, Drupal enjoys continuous development, extensive documentation, and readily available support.

 Read: Why You Need To Migrate From Drupal To WordPress